nathan-spencer/2025-08-Smithfield-City-Ballot/Smithfield CIty Council/CHRIS OLSEN/HJ Interview.md

-# Meet the Candidate: Chris Olsen - Smithfield City Council
+# Meet the Candidate: Chris Olsen

 **Why Are You Running For This Position?**